Skip Navigation or Skip to Content

 • Hold a bachelor’s degree or have equivalent professional experience.

-• Completed a minimum of two years employment with the insular government prior to the start of the program.
+• Have completed a minimum of two years of employment with the insular government before the program starts.

-• Received outstanding performance evaluations for the past two years.
+• Have received outstanding performance evaluations for the past two years.

-• Received a nomination to the program by the highest-level official in the department and the immediate supervisor.
+• Have been nominated to the program by the highest-level official in their department and their immediate supervisor.

-• Expressed an interest in, and demonstrated personal commitment to, public service.
+• Have expressed an interest in, and demonstrated a personal commitment to, public service.

 3. Components of the ELDP

+The three in-person sessions will include a blend of technical, managerial, and leadership skills development, along with relationship building.
 Participants will also engage in virtual sessions and activities between the in-person sessions.
-All assignments and activities have practical workplace applications, and they will be monitored closely and evaluated by ELDP instructors
+All assignments and activities have practical workplace applications and will be closely monitored and evaluated by ELDP instructors.

 What are the components of the ELDP?